forumify/forumify-production-template/README.md

   - If installing using the binary, add to %PATH%
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-### First time setup
+### First time setup (using docker)

-1. Ensure docker desktop is running and start the docker environment
+1. Ensure docker is running and start the docker-compose infrastructure

 ```
 docker compose up -d